cloudmesh-community/book/chapters/class/516/syllabus-2019.md

 concepts an engineering approaches.
 This will include virtual machines, containers and Map/Reduce.
 The course will have a Lab in which you can practically explore these concepts.
-You will for example have the option to create a cloud as part of this cours and explore cloud computing tools and frameworks.
+You will for example have the option to create a cloud as part of this course and explore cloud computing tools and frameworks.